 They sure were an easy-going group until recently.
 They were like that rich, drunk friend who acted recklessly but seem to have cleaned up their act to some extent.
 But even after taking all that bailout money, that hasn’t kept them from being the profit hungry machines they are.

-Profit-hungry lenders, unfortunately, are exactly who we have to deal with when we’re looking to deliver the best rates.
+Profit-hungry lenders, unfortunately, are exactly who we have to deal with when we’re striving to deliver the best rates.
 Hence, selectivity has entered the equation.
 The more selective a lender is in choosing borrowers, the more profitable his loan portfolio will be.
 It’s nothing short of price discrimination, much like health insurance companies.
 Minimum credit scores, valuation requirements (appraisals), tiered credit pricing, and exclusions for investment properties, manufactured properties, etc. have all become the standard qualifying procedures for many lenders.
 The domino effect only worsens our odds of qualifying you with time.

 Luckily, with the spectrum of lenders we work with, we can still find a home for just about anybody’s loan.
 But it’s getting tougher and tougher every day.